 Greg Salazar (PhD, Cambridge University) is Assistant Professor of Historical Theology at Puritan Reformed Theological Seminary, Associate Pastor at Trinity Presbyterian Church in the Presbyterian Church in America (PCA).*

-Greg is a native of North Carolina.
+Greg grew up in Georgia and then North Carolina.
 He was raised a non-Christian home, but became a Christian in June 2002 after hearing the gospel (the “Romans Road to salvation”) at Young Life’s Malibu Club Camp in British Columbia.

 His passion for the Lord and theological studies began at The University of North Carolina at Chapel Hill (BA Religious Studies, 2007).
 Following college he worked for two years at The Falls Church, a historic (founded 1734) Reformed Anglican Church in Northern Virginia, where he was a Falls Church Fellow and then Study Assistant to the Rev. Dr. John Yates (a Board and Council member for The Gospel Coalition).

 In 2009, Greg began his MDiv studies at Reformed Theological Seminary (Orlando, FL) and fell in love with and married his wife Christie (Uliano) at the end of his first year of seminary (July 2010).
 Christie is Greg’s best friend and serves a certified birth and postpartum doula.